denfrost/DataStructures-Algorithms/README.md

 During every iteration a pointer called tempPtr is initialised with the memory address hold by newPtr (the first iteration it will be nullPtr).

-The new operator allocates the memory, call the constructor and return a pointer to the newly created object with the value of the currentPtr.
+The new operator allocates the memory, call the constructor and return a pointer to the newly created node with the value of the currentPtr.
 This pointer is assigned to newPtr.
 This can be seen in part (a).

 ```
 newPtr = new MyNode<NODETYPE>{ CurrentPtr->getData() };